kirilledelman/neural-style-php-frontend/README.md

 * Make sure Apache can invoke **`th`** with neural_style.lua, if not, try installing torch and neural-style repositories inside this project's folder.
 The hardcoded paths to `torch` and to `neural_style` are in `config.php`.
 * Try running the command (from `<COMMAND>` block ) on the console yourself, see what errors you get.
+* If you still can't get it to work, create an issue here on github and I'll try to help you out.